Tuesday, October 23, 2007

 The People Next to Me and Anton Corbijn's Control

 One of the most beautiful things about living in a place like NYC is people watching.
 To top it all off, I recently got my first, very own iPod shuffle (right here at the ripe age of 32), which makes the people-watching that much more dramatic and cinematic.
-If you are ever in NYC and are overwhelmed by all there is to do, just put on some headphones and head to Penn Station or Union Square or SoHo, or anywhere really.
-Walk around and enjoy.

 Last night, I went to see Anton Corbijn's Control, a biopic about the late Ian Curtis and Joy Division.